akkorismeglesz/akkorismeglesz/README.md

 ## About me:
 - I am a third-year student in Germany and am studying business informatics.
+- I am a working student and work as a web developer
-- I started to learn programming two years ago.
+- I started to learn programming 3 years ago.
 - I like coding websites and web apps.

 ## 👀 I’m interested in